 Use alternative DNS servers

 When you don’t set up DNS servers on your computer or router, your DNS queries will run on your ISP’s DNS servers.
-Without VPN (with killswitch and/or killswitch using routes), DNS requests are most likely sent unencrypted, which can lead to common DNS attacks.
+Without VPN (with killswitch and/or firewall set as a VPN fail-safe mechanism), DNS requests are most likely sent unencrypted, which can lead to common DNS attacks.

 Domain hijacking (Redirection)